 The Consolidated Entity has applied AASB 8 "Operating Segments" from 1 July 2009.
 The Consolidated Entity now presents the operating segments based on information that is internally provided to the management.
 Previously operating segments were determined and presented in accordance with AASB 114 "Segment Reporting".
-An operating segment is a component of the Consolidated Entity that engages in business activities from which it may earn revenues and incur expenses.
-An operating segment's operating results are reviewed regularly by the management to make decisions on allocation of resources to the relevant segments and assess performance.
+An operating segment of the Consolidated Entity that engages in business activities from which it may earn revenues and incur expenses.
+An operating segment to make decisions on allocation of resources to the relevant segments and assess performance.
 Unallocated items comprise mainly share investments, corporate and office expenses.
-The Consolidated Entity's segment reporting contained in Note 19 of the notes to the financial statements.
+The Consolidated Entity's segment reporting is contained in Note 19 of the notes to the financial statements.

+1.5.
 Revenue Recognition